Souleymeine/escape-lib/README.md

 - [ ] Use zig as a build system rather than make (painful, painful indeed after so many hours writing a Makefile, but necessary).
     See https://youtu.be/i9nFvSpcCzo?si=yxOfo1hWYExjidIT.
     "Replacing your dependency on make by zig, and now this new dependency also cross compiles", **marvelous**.
-- [ ] Get rid of the standard library
+- [ ] Limit the usage of the standard library to bit utilities (stdbit.h) and system calls (no C runtime, like malloc, printf, fopen, ...)
 - [ ] Better support for CJK characters, mostly full width characters
 - [ ] Support for combining diacritical marks, mostly arabic but also phonetics
 - [ ] Account for other terminal emulators on Windows other than *conhost* and *Terminal*